joanh3aly/boston-house-prices/README.md

 1/ Describe (**Good summary of the dataset, repository well laid-out and organised.
 Reasonable commits to the repository**):
 - <s>Download/import dataset</s>
-- Run basic exporatory analysis of dataset - df.head, find mean, max, min, median, variance etc - esp wrt housing near the charles river as the main feature for analysis.
+- <s>Run basic exporatory analysis of dataset - df.head, find mean, max, min, median, variance etc - esp wrt housing near the charles river as the main feature for analysis.</s>
-- Plot the data using matplotlib/seaborn (https://nbviewer.jupyter.org/github/ianmcloughlin/jupyter-teaching-notebooks/blob/master/simple-linear-regression.ipynb)
+- <s>Plot the data using matplotlib/seaborn (https://nbviewer.jupyter.org/github/ianmcloughlin/jupyter-teaching-notebooks/blob/master/simple-linear-regression.ipynb)</s>
-- Find the slope and cost
+- <s>Find the slope and cost</s>
-- Find the line of best fit
+- <s>Find the line of best fit</s>

 OBSERVATIONS:
 The values of MEDV are distributed normally with few outliers.